-A risk assessment with more details about each excursion can be viewed at the centre prior to on excursion days.
+A risk assessment with more details about each excursion can be viewed at the Centre prior to excursion days.

-Children are updated on the rules of travel and behavioural code expected on excursions prior to leaving the centre.
-We do walk the children the short distance to & from some excursions and this is supervised by our staff, who wear reflective traffic vests.
-Children are briefed on road rules & safety rules and appropriate behaviour whilst in high traffic environments.
+Children are updated on the rules of travel and behavioural code expected on excursions prior to leaving the Centre.
+We do walk the children the short distance to and from some excursions and this is supervised by our staff, who wear reflective traffic vests.
+Children are briefed on road rules and safety rules and appropriate behaviour whilst in high traffic environments.
 However every effort is made to avoid busy areas.

 St. Johns First Aid recommended first aid kits and asthma kits are taken to all excursions and at least one member of staff holds a senior 1st aid certificate.
 Any medication that has been signed in by a parent will be included in our 1st aid kit.

-All staff take excursions very seriously and we have strict guidelines in place.
+All staff takes excursions very seriously and we have strict guidelines in place.
 Senior staff members are more than happy to talk you through our excursion procedures at any time.